guillaumeeb/big-data-frameworks-on-pbs/spark/Readme.md

 ### Functionnality

 Two main possibilities are given to the user:
-* Just start a Spark cluster using PBS, and then use it from an interactive terminal using spark-submot or other commands
+* Just start a Spark cluster using PBS, and then use it from an interactive terminal using spark-submit or other commands,
 * Start a cluster and submit right after an application using spark-submit, this should be the production use of this tool.

 ### How this works